fablabbcn/smartcitizen-docs/docs/Guides/firmware/Edit the Firmware.md

 ### Building the firmware

 To build the SmartCitizen Kit firmware you need a computer with [platformio](https://platformio.org/) installed. **You don't need the full IDE** installation (Atom or VSCode).
-You can follow [this instructions](http://docs.platformio.org/en/latest/installation.html) to install only the console version.
+You can follow [these instructions](http://docs.platformio.org/en/latest/installation.html) to install only the console version.
 See below if you don't have python yet (or you don't know it's ok).

 !!! warning "Advanced"
     For bootloader upload you also need [OpenOCD](http://openocd.org/) somewhere in your PATH (more advanced).